 Students may contact the Student Financial Services Office for additional information.

 Alabama Student Assistance Program (ASAP)

 The Federal Government, through a matching grant program with the State of Alabama, provides grants to students who demonstrate substantial financial need and who meet residency requirements for Alabama.
-The minimum award per year is $300 for qualified students.
 The Student Financial Services Office will award the Alabama Grant based on available funds.